grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 Percy lit a cheroot and stared at the gauges.

-"Another tablemount?"
+"Another undersea mountain?"
 Bastian asked.

-"No..." said Percy, "this came out of nowhere, it's something fucking weird..."
-She hung her weight from a strap above her, and leaned over Bastian as she smoked, watching the depth-under-keel gauge slowly rise.
+"No..." said Percy, "this came out of nowhere, it's something weird..."
+She hung her weight from the strap above her, and leaned over Bastian as she smoked, watching the depth-under-keel gauge slowly rise.
 "Give us a little more speed Bastian; 10 knots."

 Bastian eased the throttle forward and the hum of the motors doubled in volume.

-"Sylvia," Hemi said from the sonar station below as he listened to the increased noise of the _Prospect_ in his headset, "at this speed they can definitely follow us on passive sonar without pings."
+"Sylvia," Hemi said from the sonar station below as he heard the increasing noise of the _Prospect_ in his headset, "at this speed the _Grackle_ can definitely follow us on passive sonar without pings."

 "Noted Hemi, thank you."
 Her eyes focused on the depth-under-keel gauge, it rolled back ever so slowly and then it crossed the 20 meter mark.
-Percy slammed her closed fist against the dive alarm.
-"Gregory, full down plane, right now."
+Percy slammed her fist against the dive alarm.
+"Gregory, full down plane, now."

-Gregory turned the dive plane control wheel, spinning the polished stainless wheel through his fingers quickly until it hit the stop.
+Gregory adjusted the dive plane controls, spinning the polished stainless wheel through his fingers quickly until it hit the stop.
 The bow of the _Prospect_ dropped from under them, and the depth-under-keel gauge fell rapidly towards zero.
 The depth from the surface gauge started climbing quickly in the opposite direction, from 235 to 240, to 245 meters deep.

-"Gregory, open the main ballast valves."
-Percy said.
+"Gregory, open the main ballast valves," Percy said.

-"We're dropping awfully fast Captain, if we open main ballast we're going to hit the bottom and split apart!"
+"We're dropping awfully fast, if we flood main ballast we're going to hit the bottom and split apart!"

 "Sweet fucking hell!
-Obey your captain's orders -- it's the oldest fucking rule on the sea."
+Obey your captain's orders -- it's the oldest fucking rule in seafaring."
 She reached over Gregory to the ballast tank control panel and rolled open the main ballast valves herself.
-They could hear a rush of air escaping above as water flooded into the main ballast tanks from below.
+They could hear a rush of air escaping above as water flooded into the boat from below.

 It was a sound they heard all the time, but at this depth it reminded Gregory how unique this sound was to submarines -- on any other ship it was the sound of death.
 In this particular case he was not convinced it would not also be the sound of the _Prospect's_ death, at the hands of a captain who had snapped under the strain of days without sleep and on a constant edge of terror.